Your baby’s first Halloween is a truly significant milestone!

 I’m a big advocate for the benefits of reading as early as possible to your baby.

 I started reading to my son when he was in the womb, and then all through the NICU.
-Now that he’s 3 years old, he loves books, stories, and asks me to read to him every single day.
+Now that he’s 7 years old, he loves books, and stories, and reads every single day.

-The Halloween season is no exception, you can read not so spooky Halloween bedtime stories every day for a week before Halloween.
+The Halloween season is no exception, In fact, the days leading up to Halloween present an ideal opportunity to indulge in a week-long series of gently eerie bedtime stories.
+You can read not-so-spooky Halloween bedtime stories every day for a week before Halloween.

 Decorate your House Early